Where Birds Sleep

 Birds who normally nest in cavities aren't afraid of the dark hole.
 Bluebirds, chickadees, nuthatches, titmice, kestrels, and screech owls are a few of the birds who will go into a hole in a tree to stay warm.
 Sometimes many birds will crowd into one hole, sharing their body heat.

 Dead trees can save birds' lives on cold nights.
-TIP: this is a good reason to leave snags standing, as long as they are not a threat to life, limb, and your house.
-Even dead branches on living trees are valuable for their holes.
+This is a good reason to leave snags standing, as long as they are not a threat to life, car, or house.
+Dead branches on living trees also help birds in this way.

 There are better things than a perfectly neat yard.
+At least from the point of view of birds.
+Which makes it better from my point of view also.
 One of those better things is a yard full of bluebirds, chickadees, nuthatches, titmice, kestrels, and screech owls!

 Even loose a pile of brush can offer a night's protection, when snow covers it and makes chambers inside.
 This is often the choice of sparrows and other birds who habitually feed on or near the ground.